How do you handle a dispute with your employer over unpaid wages, wrongful termination, sexual harassment, etc?

 If you are in the process of filing a lawsuit but don’t have time to wait for a settlement or jury verdict, an employment lawsuit loan can help.

-We can provide you with the cash you need to cover your immediate expenses while you wait to receive the proceeds of your lawsuit.
+We will help find a lawsuit loan lender who can provide you with the cash you need to cover your immediate expenses while you wait to receive the proceeds of your lawsuit.

 The process for obtaining a lawsuit loan is simple:

-- Provide us with the basic facts of your case and put us in touch with your attorney;
+• Provide us with the basic facts of your case;

 You shouldn’t have to accept a lowball settlement offer just because you need cash now.